leanderseige/ataripunksynth/README.md

 # Atari Punk Synth

-**UPDATE: I found an error in the circuit diagram, will update soon!**

 This is a simple synthesizer based on the popular **Atari Punk Console** design.
 In addition it features:
 * 8-Step Sequencer
 * Echo/Reverb unit